15 Reasons Why Your Business Absolutely Needs SEO

 - Optimized on-page elements and content.

+But now, in the age of AI, establishing that authority continues to become even more complicated and difficult to do.

-But establishing that authority will do more for a brand than most, if not all, other digital optimizations.
+Yet still, doing so the right way will do more for a brand than most other digital campaigns or optimizations.

-The problem is, it’s impossible to build trust and credibility overnight – just like in real life.
-Authority is earned and built over time.

-Establishing a brand as an authority takes patience, effort, and commitment and relies on offering a valuable, quality product or service that allows customers to trust a brand.
+Establishing a brand as an authority takes patience, effort, and commitment that relies on offering a valuable, quality product or service that allows customers to trust a brand.

-3. SEO is the Best Way to Understand the Voice of the Consumer

-From understanding macro market shifts to understanding consumer intent in granular detail, SEO tells us what customers want and need.

-SEO data and formats – spoken or word – gives us clear signals of intent and user behavior.
+3. It’s An AI Battlefield Out There & It’s Getting Even Harder

+Since what seemed like the overnight emergence of AI going mainstream and becoming available at every person’s fingertips, search engine results pages (SERPs) are now more competitive than ever.

+It’s no secret Google’s Search Generative Experience (SGE) hasn’t exactly been the magic touch to take search to the next level.
+And, in some instances – up to this point – SGE has even taken Google backward in terms of user experience and information retrieval on a boatload of varying topics and queries.

+SEO will undoubtedly help brands navigate and distill – and stand out among – the search engine noise that is littered with D-list content and AI-generated mediocrity.

-4. Good SEO Also Means a Better User Experience
+4. Good SEO Also Means A Better User Experience

-User experience has become every marketer’s number one priority.
 Everyone wants better organic rankings and maximum visibility.
 However, few realize that optimal user experience is a big part of getting there.

 Google has learned how to interpret a good or unfavorable user experience, and a positive user experience has become a pivotal element to a website’s success.